lucasborin/EasyModel/README.md

 # EasyModel

-PHP, CodeIgniter, Grocery CRUD and MPDF
+It is a project developed in PHP using the CodeIgniter framework, with the Grocery CRUD and MPDF libraries.